Amour (musical): Production

 In 1997, Legrand, a noted film composer and jazz musician, and a newcomer to stage musicals at age 65, brought the musical (under its original title, Le Passe Muraille) to Paris where it won the Prix Molière for Best Musical.

 The Broadway production, directed by James Lapine and presented without intermission, opened on October 20, 2002 at the Music Box Theatre.
 The show closed after 17 performances and 31 previews.
 The cast included Malcolm Gets and Melissa Errico.

 The musical received mostly negative reviews in America, although Errico, Gets and the score were praised.
 Ben Brantley, in his review for The New York Times, wrote: "Even charming is too weighty a word to describe the wispy appeal of Amour" The Talkin' Broadway reviewer, however, wrote: "Broadway's Music Box Theatre may have found its most ideal tenant in quite a while.
 The delightful little jewel box of a musical, Amour, ...deserves a lengthy stay there, where it may enchant audiences for a long time to come."
 Cary Wong in filmscoremonthly wrote: "The lyrics are mostly pedestrian and uninvolving, and they make the already stock characters even more one-dimensional."
 He does note that "...while there is a lot to admire in this musical, it's too much of a chamber operetta to compete with the likes of 'Hairspray' and 'La Boheme'."

 A "reconceived production" was produced by Goodspeed Musicals from August 11 through September 4, 2005, directed by Darko Tresnjak.

 Amour made its European premiere in a new production presented by Danielle Tarento at the Charing Cross Theatre from May 2 to June 8, 2019, with direction from Hannah Chissick, choreography by Matt Cole, musical direction by Jordan Li-Smith and designed by Adrian Gee.
 The production starred Gary Tushaw as Dusoleil, Anna O'Byrne as Isabelle and Alasdair Harvey as the Prosecutor, alongside Elissa Churchill, Claire Machin, Keith Ramsay, Jack Reitman, Steven Serlin and Alistair So, with understudy Laura Barnard.
-Amour was nominated for 8 The Off West End Theatre Awards, and won for 'Best Costume Design' and 'Best New Musical' at the 2020 ceremony.
+Amour was nominated for 8 Offies, and received the 2020 Offie for 'Best Costume Design' and 'Best New Musical'.